Connection between spinal stenosis and arthritis

 The most common (and often the most painful and debilitating) type of spinal arthritis is osteoarthritis.
 This type of arthritis can cause spinal stenosis the following ways:

 - The synovial fluid that lubricates these joints can thin out or dry up over time.

 - These conditions can encourage the growth of bone spurs in the spinal canal.

 - Bone spurs protrude into the spinal canal, causing the canal to narrow.

 - When the spinal canal narrows like this, nerve roots and the spinal cord can become pinched or squeezed.

 - Nerve roots emerging from the spinal canal are connected to peripheral nerves that coordinate motion and sensation in other parts of the body.
 When nerves are compressed, or pinched, in this way, they signal pain in the back and neck, as well as pain, numbness and tingling in the extremities.

 - When these symptoms become severe, it may lead to trouble walking, standing and even sitting.

 If your symptoms of spinal stenosis are mild, you may be placed on over-the-counter anti-inflammatory medications by your physician to help reduce the inflammation of arthritis.
 Another method of relieving the inflammation of arthritis is the use of a corticosteroid injection.
 Corticosteroids are powerful anti-inflammatory drugs that can be injected into the spinal area to help reduce inflammation and provide enough immediate, short-term relief for a person to engage in a physical rehabilitation treatment program.

 But, if your condition does not respond to these conservative therapies, your physician may recommend surgery to relieve the pressure on your nerve roots or spinal cord.
 Traditional open back surgery involves a lengthy recovery period for most individuals.
 Laser Spine Institute’s minimally invasive outpatient procedures are a more effective alternative to traditional open spine surgery and have quicker recuperation periods.
 For more information, contact Laser Spine Institute today.
-We will be happy to review your MRI or CT scan free of charge.
+We will be happy to review your MRI or CT scan to determine your eligibility for one of our outpatient procedures.